50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 2. Original Art

-This auction item works particularly well if your nonprofit is centered around artistic activities like art therapy.
+This silent auction item works particularly well if your nonprofit is centered around artistic activities like art therapy.
+A good rule of thumb is to try to theme your fundraising event off of your industry, specialty or target audience’s interests.
 Invariably, these activities are bound to produce some one-of-a-kind pieces that attract attention and admiration from many people.

 3. Lunch with the Executive Director

 Fancy luncheons are always nice to attend, but many people go to these events for the company.
 WIth the addition of a special guest, this could be a fan favorite at auctions!
 Consider selecting one of the nice restaurants in your town and coordinating a well-known figure to join the winner.